MohammedFarid-84/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 2s script for chang directory to home the 3s script for view list of current directory in long format the 4s script for view list of current directory with hidden files in long format
+the 2s script for chang directory to home the 3s script for view list of current directory in long format the 4s script for view list of current directory with hidden files in long format the 5s script for view list of files in numric and long format